Tomiris6/Token-analysis/README.md

 This project is a data analytics dashboard that explores Solana blockchain token transactions.
 It provides interactive visualizations and insights using a Streamlit web application.

-🔗 **Live Demo**: [Click here to view the deployed app](https://token-analysis-brdxvgt38vuyyqtkwmtrg8.streamlit.app/)
+🔗 **Live Demo**: [Click here to view the deployed app](https://token-analysis-brdxvgt38vuyyqtkwmtrg8.streamlit.app/) To try it out, upload a CSV file from this repository into the demo.
 ---

 ## Features